-- > Access to scripts an electronic version of the script, either as a priority copy prior to applying for a review of marking or non-priority service for teaching and learning. - Clerical re-check a re-check of all clerical procedures leading to the issue of a result. - > Post-results review of marking a review of the original marking to ensure that the agreed mark scheme has been applied correctly. - Post-results review of moderation please note this is not available for individual candidates.
+- Access to scripts an electronic version of the script, either as a priority copy prior to applying for a review of marking (deadline 23 August) or non-priority service for teaching and learning. - > Clerical re-check a re-check of clerical procedures leading to the issue of a result. - ➤ Post-results review of marking a review of the original marking to ensure that the agreed mark scheme has been applied correctly. - Post-results review of moderation please note this is not available for individual candidates.

-For further details, please visit our Post-Results Services page and the information published by JCQ on Post-Results Services procedures.
-A summary of services and fees is available here.
+For further details including fees and deadlines, please visit our Post-Results Services page and the information published by JCQ, available here.

-It is important to note that when applying for a clerical check or review of marking marks can stay the same, or go up or down.
+It is important to note that when applying for a clerical re-check or review of marking marks can stay the same, or go up or down.
 Therefore, candidates must give their signed permission before a school or college submits an application.